 It’s chilly outside, but you want to feel full and warm inside?
-Enter these two hearty plant-based soup formulas!
+Enter these two formulas for easy hearty plant-based soups!

 Making a hearty plant-based soup involves going beyond just the vegetables.
 If you want to stay fuller for longer, adding beans in the soup will increase protein and fibre, which will help with satiety (that satisfied post-meal feeling!).
 Adding a grain (either in the soup itself or bread to dunk in it) helps to make plant-based soups into satisfying meals.